okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 > If you stopped the Snowpack server before, just run `yarn start` again from the CLI.

-Because of how we have set the form with validations and by passing the **onSubmit** prop to show use the data, we can now play around with it and see that our code is working as expected.
+With the auto-generated form, validations, and the **onSubmit** prop to show use the data, we can now play around with it and see that our code is working as expected.

 Victory!